OTA

 Note

-• All the contents defined in the flash layout need to be packaged.
+• All the contents defined within the Flash layout in the Bank need to be packaged.

 • It is recommended to package both Bank0 and Bank1.